-In this article, we will explore various techniques and tips to help you prepare your soil for a successful vegetable garden.
+In this article, we will explore various techniques and tips to help you prepare your soil for a successful vegetable growing season.
 We’ll discuss soil testing, amending soil with organic matter, and maintaining the right balance of nutrients and pH for optimal growth.

 The importance of soil testing